jordanpapaleo/generator-evaluator/README.md

 - ```npm test``` will lint your code then run unit tests
 - ```npm start```  will build your project into the dist directory and then run it
 - ```npm run dev``` will run test, build the project, and run the code watcher and nodemon

+NEED TO HAVE MOCHA INSTALLED GLOBALLY TO RUN TESTS FROM TERMINAL